NiklasPhabian/dissertation/mds/C3_Spires.md

 The (+MODIS) geolocation precision is approximately \SI{50}{\meter} [@Wolfe2002] (\SI{2.5e3}{\meter\squared}), matching trixel areas at quadfurcation level between 16 and 17.
 This gives us the upper bound for the quadfurcation level.
 A cell with an edge length of \SI{463.3}{\meter} has an area of \SI{2.14e5}{\meter\squared}, matching quadfurcation level between 14 and 15, giving us the lower bound for the quadfurcation level.

-We created $R_0$ libraries for quadfurcation levels 14 to 17 using the same logic as in listing \ref{r0_algo}.
+We created $R_0$ libraries for quadfurcation levels 14 to 17 using the same logic as stated above.
 We then further binned the observations for each trixel by their viewing geometry, discretized in 1 to 7 groups.
 This would lead to a total of 28 $R_0$ libraries.
 We recognize we have too few candidate spectra at high spatial resolution and viewing geometry discretization.
 We, therefore, discarded the $R_0$ libraries with quadfurcation levels above 16 and[^and] viewing geometry discretizations above 4.
 This leaves us with a total of 22 $R_0$ libraries.

 [^and]: logical and